jhajek/Linux-text-book-part-1/files/final-project/final.md

 #### Section Seven - Chapter 11 and 12

-1. Install these packages via apt-get: mariadb-server php php5-mysql
+1. Install these packages via apt-get: apache2 mariadb-server php php-mysql
 1. Restart the Apache2 service via `systemctl` to initialize the PHP language interpreter
 1. Issue the mysql command to import the SQL files for creating a database and creating a user: `sudo mysql -u root < create-database.sql` and `sudo mysql -u root < create-user-and-grant-permissions.sql`